 Memory Ballooning

-Memory ballooning lets you dynamically adjust VM memory without rebooting.
-The VM’s balloon driver releases memory back to the host or requests more.
+Memory ballooning lets you adjust VM memory at runtime without a reboot.
+The guest’s balloon driver hands memory back to the host or asks for more.

 Enable it in your VM definition: